Providing for People Walking Along Life’s Edge

 The seeds for Mitzvah Circle Foundation were sown years ago when Fran witnessed a bakery worker toss a beautiful cake in the garbage because the icing had cracked.
 Soon she enlisted volunteers to pick up leftovers from local Pennsylvania stores and deliver them to agencies feeding hungry people.

 From baked goods to clothing to diapers and more, Fran’s vision grew and evolved to the point where today a huge warehouse serves as the heart and hub of her work.
-Last year alone, 35,000 people and 71 organizations received help from 320 volunteers who donated more than 24,000 hours of service.
-More than 2,700 boxes of critical items reached those in need, all sorted and assembled first in a clean, well-organized space bustling with activity and care.
+Last year alone, Mitzvah Circle touched the lives of 47,000 people in eastern Pennsylvania and beyond.

 Our belief in Fran’s efforts to heal the entire “soul” is reflected in the grants we have given to underwrite the purchase of diapers for her Diaper Bank, the extra administrative help she has brought on to manage the organization’s expansion and, finally, the internship program which attracts many college students seeking careers in social services.
 The lessons they have learned under Fran’s tutelage will be with them forever.